charlietriplett/OpenA11yEngineer/_checklist-web/animation.md

 ## Developer notes

 ### Animations (like gifs) can be accessible if:
-- they are set to stop after 5 seconds or
+- it stops after 5 seconds or
-- if users are presented with a way to pause it
+- if people can pause it

 ## Code examples